Therealpeppy-YT/Learning-Py/README.md

-# Learning-Py
+# Learning.Py
-Just me trying to learn python
+This is where I document and note my python progress.